DMZ 🚀

 Once all fields are completed, the Save button will become active.
 Click it to confirm and save the Gateway settings.

-On the right of the screen, all Servers and Links configured on the DMZ are listed.
+On the right side of the screen, you’ll find a list of all Servers and Links currently configured in the DMZ.

 Servers

-The Servers section displays the servers where the DMZ is active.
+This section displays the servers where the DMZ configuration is already active.

-As soon as the DMZ toggle is enabled when creating or editing a Server, the relevant entry will appear in this list.
+Whenever the DMZ toggle is enabled during the creation or editing of a server, the server will automatically appear in this list.

-To add a new server from the DMZ page, follow these steps:
+To add a DMZ configuration to an existing server from the DMZ page, follow these steps:

-1. Click the + button located in the lower-right corner of the screen.
+1. Click the + button in the lower-right corner of the screen.

-1. In the Mode list, select Port Forwarding.
+1. In the Mode dropdown, select Port Forwarding.

-2. Enter the port number used to contact this server externally via the Data Mover Smart gateway.
+2. Enter the external port number used to reach this server via the Data Mover Smart gateway.
+This port must be open on the Data Mover Smart gateway to the Internet.

-3. Once all fields are completed, the Save button will become active.
-Click it to confirm and save the settings.
+3. Once all fields are filled in, the Save button will become active.
+Click it to confirm and apply the settings.

-The Links section displays all links (i.e., client connections and remote nodes) where the DMZ is active.
+The Links section displays all links - such as client connections and remote nodes - where the DMZ configuration is active.

-As soon as the DMZ toggle is enabled when creating or editing a Link, the relevant entry will appear in this list.
+Whenever the DMZ toggle is enabled during the creation or editing of a Link, the corresponding entry will automatically appear in this list.

-To add a new link from the DMZ page, follow these steps:
+To add a DMZ configuration to an existing link from the DMZ page, follow these steps:

-1. Click the + button located in the lower-right corner of the screen.
+1. Click the + button in the lower-right corner of the screen.

 1. Choose a specific cluster from the list.
 If no cluster is selected, Data Mover Smart will apply the link to all clusters by default.

-2. Once all fields are completed, the Save button will become active.
-Click it to confirm and save the settings.
+2. Once all required fields are completed, the Save button will become active.
+Click it to confirm and save the configuration.

 Last updated